AM Wkkie's eBike

 I can't quite give a full review because I haven't had it up to high-country trails yet, and as most of us know bikes handle/perform differently on the fast and steep stuff, and while my local trails offer fast or steep stuff, with my level of skill it's very rarely both.
 So anyway, I am basing my impressions off using it as a trail bike at "the local", rather than an enduro sled.

-I would summarise the bike as imperfect but plenty of fun.
+Overall the bike is plenty of fun.
 I would still get a derailleur-based bike for more XC-focused riding, but for winch and plummet the gearbox and belt drive remove a lot of hassle.
-I have been particularly enjoying not having to worry about lubing and checking chains too (something I am notoriously lazy with! 🤫).
+I have been particularly enjoying not having to worry about lubing and checking chains also!

 index.php